Safari goers view elephants at Chobe National Park. Photo by Charles Leonard

 Afternoon Game Drive

-Plan your trip to Chobe National Park
+Plan your trip to Chobe Riverfront

 Ready to plan your trip to Chobe?
 At Ujuzi African Travel, we develop custom itineraries to create the safari of your dreams.
 Browse through our sample Botswana safari itineraries, or simply get in touch with any questions you may have.
-Whether you’re looking for luxury or prefer a more intimate connection with the wilds, we offer accommodations and activities to suit your desires.
-Contact us today!

 Pin This Post & Save for Later!